Sudan's paramilitary RSF agrees to 72-hour Eid ceasefire

 Beyond Khartoum, witnesses reported loud explosions in the city of Obeid, in the central state of North Kordofan.

+A doctors' group said at least 26 people were killed and 33 were injured there as of Thursday.
+Witnesses described clashes between the army and RSF troops and widespread looting.

-Ahmed al Mandhari of the World Health Organization said on Thursday that "almost 330 people have died and almost 3,200 more" had been wounded in Khartoum, the western Darfur region and other states.
+Ahmed al Mandhari of the World Health Organization said that nationwide, "almost 330 people have died and almost 3,200 more".

+Large numbers of people have reportedly crossed into Chad to flee fighting in the western region of Darfur.

 Violence erupted after weeks of deepening tensions between military leader Al Burhan and his deputy, paramilitary commander Daglo, over the planned integration of Daglo's RSF into the regular army.